Almost free health products…

 It’s official – I have a slow metabolism

 I've been talking about my own weight loss struggle, and the journey I'm on to find out exactly what’s going on (and what I can do about it).
-You can catch up on the first three posts here, here and here.
+You can catch up on the first three posts can't lose weight, getting answers and dexa body scan.
 This week, it's all about metabolism.

 Last week I told you about my body scan, and how it calculated my resting (basal) metabolic rate.
 Your resting metabolic rate is basically how much energy your body needs just to keep ticking over, with no physical activity (for brain activity, breathing, digestion etc).